CryptozombiesHQ/cryptozombie-lessons/en/3/07-zombiecooldowns2.md

 ## Put it to the test

 1. Currently `feedAndMultiply` is a `public` function.
-Let's make it `internal` so that the contract is more secure.
+Let's make it `internal` and according to our convention, change function name to `_feedAndMultiply` so that the contract is more secure.
 We don't want users to be able to call this function with any DNA they want.

 2. Let's make `feedAndMultiply` take our `cooldownTime` into account.
 First, after we look up `myZombie`, let's add a `require` statement that checks `_isReady()` and passes `myZombie` to it.
 This way the user can only execute this function if a zombie's cooldown time is over.